-As a student you may experience a range of issues that can cause barriers to learning, such as strained relationships, increased anxiety, feeling down, difficulty concentrating and/or lack of motivation.
-Mental health concerns or stressful events may lead to diminished academic performance or impact a student's ability to participate in daily activities.
-The Ohio State University offers services to assist you with addressing these and other concerns you may be experiencing.
+As a student you may experience a range of issues that can cause barriers to learning, such as strained relationships, increased anxiety, alcohol/drug problems, feeling down, difficulty concentrating and/or lack of motivation.
+These mental health concerns or stressful events may lead to diminished academic performance or reduce a student's ability to participate in daily activities.
+The Ohio State

-You can learn more about the broad range of confidential mental health services available on campus via the Office of Student Life's Counseling and Consultation Service (CCS) by visiting the [CCS website](#) or calling 614-292-5766.
-If you need immediate assistance, call 614-292-5766 and request an urgent appointment.
-If it is after hours, press 2.
+University offers services to assist you with addressing these and other concerns you may be experiencing.

-24-hour emergency help is also available through the 24/7 National Suicide Prevention Hotline by calling or texting 988, or by visiting the [988 Suicide & Crisis Lifeline website](#).
+If you or someone you know are suffering from any of the aforementioned conditions, you can learn more about the broad range of confidential mental health services available on campus via the Office of Student Life's Counseling and Consultation Service (CCS) by visiting ccs.osu.edu or calling 614-292-5766.
+CCS is located on the 4th floor of the Younkin Success Center and 10th floor of Lincoln Tower.
+You can reach an on-call counselor when CCS is closed at 614-292-5766 and 24-hour emergency help is also available through the 24/7 by dialing 988 to reach the Suicide and Crisis Lifeline.

-Academic Conduct
+Academic Conduct in General Chemistry